emadhejazian/CUIKit/README.md

 ## Example

+there are these Custom Classes help you customize your UI elements in IB without code:

+you just need inherit your elements from these classes in `Identity Inspector`

+### CUIButton:
+you can make a button radius or set color for selected or not selected state,border color and width in

+### CUIView:
+you can make a view radius or set shadow for it and border color and with

+### CResizableView
+you can change size label and container view dynamicly according to its text just you have to indicate the `parentView` and `internalLable` for it in `Connection Inspector` or in code

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements